scanda-shetty/stock-pipeline/README.md

-## Automated Stock Data Pipelinu Using Dagster
+## Automated Stock Data Pipeline Using Dagster
 This project provides an Dockerized stock data pipeline automated using Dagster.
 The pipeline fetches stock market data for each stock, every 5 minutes and stores it in a Postgres database.
 The data in DB is displayed using a Flask Endpoint.